 During my time in Ghana, I’ve gone through some pretty heavy shit.
 I’m still dealing with the fallout of failed relationships and painful money problems.
 Had my daughter poured her heart out to me while I soberly stewing in my broke single mom issues, I would have met her confession with anxiety and impatience.
 Instead, I responded with calmness, a listening ear, and reassurance that my love for her was permanent.
 I also told her that we’d work together on finding ways to help her make more friends in the coming school term.
 What mother wouldn’t high five herself after a performance like that?

 So, I’ve learned that loving is listening and listening is loving.
-You know that old saying about having 2 ears to hear but only one mouth to talk?
-Humans can be impulsive sumbitches who are constantly trying to rationalize, excuse, minimize and exaggerate for our own benefit.
+You know that old saying about having two ears to hear but only one mouth to talk?
+Humans can be impulsive sumbitches who are constantly trying to rationalize, excuse, minimize, and exaggerate for our own benefit.
 We like love because, in its most beautiful form, it strips away the need to protect the ego and desires nothing but to give.
 Being under the influence of cannabis has been one of the greatest gifts of my life.
 While I don’t smoke as much as I used to, I carry this lesson in my heart.
 I have a deep desire to love the people around me.
 Love ’em till it don’t hurt no more.
 Even if I can’t completely erase someone’s pain, I know just what to do to help ease it.

 Try this experiment: Try listening a bit more today when someone you care about is speaking.
 Show them that you’re listening.
 Nod.
 Make eye contact.
 Empathize with them.
 The marijuana is totally optional, but you might find that it helps things along.